gitparade-com/basher.it/pages/basher.md

 # How to install Basher

-Before you can use `basher install` to install any of the many packages listed [/](here), you will need to install basher.
+Before you can use `basher install` to install any of the many [packages listed here](/), you will need to install basher.
 This page describes how to do that!

 ## Installation